 Funder: Health Resources and Services Administration

-Summary: Supports a national center to assess and enhance pediatric readiness in hospital emergency departments and EMS systems.
+Summary: Supports a national center to assess and expand pediatric readiness in hospital emergency departments and EMS systems across the U.S.